Words: Beth Collier. Photos: Beth Collier and Jess Le. 14 June 2018

 People of colour often feel unwelcome within mainstream environmental organisations and in public green spaces.
 We are raising awareness of these barriers and starting an important dialogue within the environmental sector.

-Over the six weeks, groups explore local green spaces, learning wildlife identification, woodland living skills, natural history, traditional crafts and connecting around the campfire in therapeutic reflection on barriers faced by people of colour in accessing nature.
+Over the 4-6 weeks, groups explore local green spaces, learning wildlife identification, woodland living skills, natural history, traditional crafts and connecting around the campfire in therapeutic reflection on barriers faced by people of colour in accessing nature.

 We place an emphasis on building community, with consideration given to how we treat each other and communicate.